braniii/fontawesome/README.md

 # FontAwesome6 LaTeX Package

+**This branch corresponds to FontAwesome6.
+For using FontAwesome7, please use the main branch.**

 [![CTAN](https://img.shields.io/ctan/v/fontawesome6.svg)](https://ctan.org/pkg/fontawesome6)

 FontAwesome6 is a LaTeX package that provides access to the [Font Awesome 6](https://fontawesome.com/) icon set.
 It enables you to easily include high-quality icons in your LaTeX documents, presentations, and posters.